spritekitbook/flappybird-swift/README.md

 Together we’ll build a complete game using good Object Oriented practices.
 Our game will be made using Apple’s game development engine called SpriteKit and the Swift programming language.

-All you need is a Mac and Xcode which can be downloaded for free from the Mac App Store.
+All you need is a Mac and <a href="https://itunes.apple.com/us/app/xcode/id497799835?mt=12">Xcode</a> which can be downloaded for free from the Mac App Store.
 I’ve provided everything else.
 Let’s get started!

 <p align="center">